Blaizzy/mlx-embeddings/docs/Manpage.md

 : Specify a comma-separated list of repositories to search.
 Supported
-  repositories: `brew`, `core`, `cask`, `aliases`, `bundle`, `command-not-found`, `test-bot`, `services` and `cask-fonts`.
-Omitting this flag, or specifying `--repositories=primary`, searches only the main
-  repositories: brew,core,cask.
-Specifying `--repositories=all`, searches all
+  repositories: `brew`, `core`, `cask`, `aliases`, `bundle`, `command-not-found`, `test-bot` and `services`.
+Omitting this flag, or specifying `--repositories=primary`, searches only the main repositories: brew,core,cask.
+Specifying `--repositories=all`, searches all repositories.
-  repositories.

 `--from`